IsuraManchanayake/munch-compiler/DIARY.md

 # Diary

+## 31 July 2018 2 AM

+- cast expr parsing, resolving is added
+- void, char in-built types were added
+- temporary fix for str and float literals were added
+- minor bug was fixed in add expr parsing

 ## 30 July 2018 2 AM

 - resolve.c code were refactored into more readable code by segementing the code to seperate functions